domenp/simplerelic/README.md

 SimpleRelic is a Go reporting library sending http metrics to NewRelic.
 In this (early) stage it's tightly integrated with Gin framework.
-There are currently only two defined metric (requests per endpoint), but should be easy to add user defined ones.
+There are currently only two defined metrics, but should be easy to add user defined ones.

 Apart from Gin framework the library does not have any external dependencies.